akamai/cli-edgeworkers/README.md

 1. For a list of available report IDs, use the `get reports` command.
 2. The `startDate` option is a required option.
+3. For detailed reports view, the API and the UI should be used

 ### List All Default Values of a Section in Config File